JDaren/subtitleConverter/README.md

     $ java Convert input-file input-format output-format output-file

-Note that some IO changes have been made for Linux support (filepaths) and are not guaranteed to work on Windows.
+Note: Some IO changes have been made for Linux support (filepaths) and are not guaranteed to work on Windows.

+To make a java archive (jar) file, do the following:

+    $ cd Subtitle\ Files/src/
+    $ ./makejar.sh

+This will create a jar which can be run from anywhere.
+It uses the same the argument structure as the Convert.class.